gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 look showed what he thought of Erileine's silence.

 "Yes, *sra*."
 Erileine switched back to Praczny, thinking furiously to construct her next sentence.
-"I is---am---apprentice for language.
+"I is—am—apprentice for language.
 Trade also.
 I learn Praczny, Gandan-o, read and write, Bantangui also, then Ruudian also."